What does the word “kaizen” mean to you?

-Learning to Lead, Leading to Learn Workbook now available
+Learning to Lead, Leading to Learn Workbook is also available

 The Learning to Lead, Leading to Learn Workbook — a 100-page companion guide to the bestselling book Learning to Lead, Leading to Learn — is also available to enrich your practice of personal kaizen.

 The 100-page workbook provides you with exercises, reflection, questions, and additional leadership and coaching practices to connect with your purpose and align your actions with the person and leader you want to be.

 Get your copy of the workbook in print or as an electronic downloadable PDF today!
 Click here for more information and how to purchase.